Cost Considerations in Psychedelic Therapy

 Psychedelic-assisted psychotherapy with mental health specialists might be with one therapist, or a second therapist during the medicine session.
 One or both of those people, or a third therapist, in some cases your own ongoing therapist, will help you integrate the medicine experience beyond the chemical activity in your body to apply it to your ongoing mental health practice.
 How much each of the people may charge per hour depends on their training, experience and overhead in the area in which they live.
 Their hourly jobs, which are often as small business owners, are to help support you in your transformation from suffering and trauma to not needing a constant medication and a chance of an improved quality of life.

 How much should that person make?
 Should they have to do it for free?
 Should they get a subsidized education (scholarships, student loan repayment, grants) for doing this work?
 What about healthcare?
 How much does that person need to make to have a chance at financial health, savings, a retirement?
 If they took student loans out to do this work, should those be forgiven?
 These are the people TREATING the vets, first responders, the abused, the hopeless, the traumatized.
 These are the people trying to create a container for an experience that may lead to a transformation that it’s been described with phrases like “mystical” or “near-death experience”.
-Without this support, it’s also described as an adverse effect, terrifying, useless, a funny feeling, dissociation, or something like psychosis.
+Without this support, these experiences are also described as an adverse effect– terrifying, useless, a funny feeling, dissociation, or something like psychosis.

 These people are also the unmentioned stakeholders in the news coverage of psychedelic therapy costs and insurance coverage.
-Most insurances reimburse masters level therapists right around $100 an hour, but can range from 65-125 or so.
+Most insurance companies reimburse masters level therapists right around $100 an hour, but can range from 65-125 or so.
 A PhD for the same procedure code?
 A few dollars more than that.
 An MD for the same code?
 A few dollars more than that.
 So whatever an individual clinician’s training, debt, fancy school, housing situation, or business overhead (marketing, malpractice insurance) may be beyond that, insurance corporations declare how much they’re paying different licensed experts for their time for the same “procedure code” per hour (which is actually 45-50 minutes because it builds in ten minutes to do a note, cry, stretch, pee, etc between clients).
 The mean yearly income for a masters level LMFT - $ 30.44 per hour or $ 63,300 per year — https://www.bls.gov/oes/current/oes211013.htm .
-Salaries recently listed on Indeed for MD level prescribing clinicians $300-400k per year.

 Do we minimize the value of the humans doing this work by outsourcing their gifts to AI and underpaying them or removing their value by distilling it down to brain chemistry and cutting out the human aspects covered in counseling and therapy?
 Not the Muskovian reality many of us want to live in.
+AI therapist apps have reportedly led to one person's suicide when used without an actual human therapist connection.

 Updated cost-effectiveness of MDMA-assisted therapy for the treatment of posttraumatic stress disorder in the United States: Findings from a phase 3 trial (Marseille, et al, 2022)